TAI’s Potential Impact on the Tax Base

 Progressive corporate taxation could encourage tax fragmentation.
 Corporations would be strongly incentivized to split themselves into smaller legal entities to avoid taxation, which would create complex legal challenges.
 Highly sophisticated profit-shifting strategies could erode or eliminate the effectiveness of progressive taxation.
 Leading MNEs would certainly face precedent-setting litigation.

-All of these responses certainly hold value.
+Each of these responses certainly hold value.
 But – through careful design of the implementation, most of these drawbacks could be mitigated.
 More generally, they may have reduced relative importance in a world where an ever-increasing proportion of economic growth flows directly to AI capital and bypasses labor.

 Higher consumption taxes (Korinek, Lockwood)